The Transparency of Western Culturethoughts & comment — 14 Aug 2018

 As one Western man attests on Youtube (caution, bad language if you are offended):

 The thing about Western culture is that, in its tolerance to various ideas and belief systems, in its ability to carry a diversity of individual and cultural expressions, it has become increasingly refined and transparent, to the point whereby few actually recognise it as a culture per se.
-When the colours fade in order to allow individuality pan-colour expression, it is all to easy to become unappreciative of the clear space that remains, happily accommodating a diversity of individual expression.
+When the colours fade in order to allow individual pan-colour expression, it is all too easy to become unappreciative of the clear space that facilitates that expression, allowing for a diversity of individual expressions.

 Of course, it can only accommodate multiple belief systems when belief systems themselves are regarded as less fundamental than the system that supports their expression.
 This requires a minimum level of intelligence that allows us to see belief systems as belief systems, rather than confusing them with reality.

-If you don't have that intelligence or refinement, or have been indoctrinated to reject Western culture our of hand, you will not appreciate Western culture's unique tolerance and support abilities.
+If you don't have that intelligence or refinement, or have been indoctrinated to reject Western culture out of hand, you will not appreciate Western culture's unique tolerance and ability to support diverse expression.
 You will not have the perception to see what is essential but invisible to the unappreciative eye, leading to inane outbursts such as above: "You don't have a f****** culture!"

 So just because a culture has become deliberately transparent in order to accommodate various other cultures, does not make it redundant or less valuable than those cultures it supports.
 If anything, a transparent culture should be treasured, especially considering how long it takes to develop and how easy it is to lose.
 It only takes a single generation of naïve and indoctrinated individuals — those who reject Western democratic culture because of its associations — to reinstate oppressive fundamentalism of one kind or another.
 And just because that fundamentalism is considered more politically correct or non-Christian or non-Western or non-white or whatever, does not make it less oppressive.
 Indeed, ALL fundamentalism is oppressive, and only by realising this and appreciating tolerance can we stay in the 21st Century.
 Otherwise, we will relegate to barbarism.